Shubham007official/login_form/README.md

 ## Instructions

 1. Clone the repository to your local machine.
-2. Open the `index.html` file in a web browser.
+2. Open the `index.php` file in localhost.
 3. Enter your username and password in the provided input fields.
 4. Click the "Login" button to submit the form.
 5. Your input will be stored in a `log.txt` file.